 - Must successfully complete the certification requirements of the South Carolina Criminal Justice Academy.
 Currently a 12 week program for uncertified candidates.

 - Must have a valid South Carolina driver’s license with no prior convictions, guilty pleas, or pleas of nolo contendere in the previous five years for DUI.

 - Must not have any prior convictions, guilty pleas, or pleas of nolo contendere for criminal domestic violence, or any felony or crime of moral turpitude.

 - Must be able to maintain a required level of proficiency in the use of firearms.

 - Must pass SLED background investigation protocol to successfully complete NCIC Computer Terminal Operator training.

 - Must be at least twenty-one years of age.

-The entry-level salary for a Class I patrol officer is $31,835.00 annually.
+The entry-level salary for a Class I Patrol officer is $35,126.00 annually.
+The salary for Certified Officers is $36,882.00 annually.
 This includes the assignment of a take home patrol vehicle and comprehensive health, medical and life insurance package.
 The Horry County Police Department does not compensate for any prior police experience or shift differential.